The Return of the Scarlet Pimpernel: Plot

 Robespierre orders Marguerite's execution and warns Chauvelin he is on borrowed time.
 He gives Chauvelin a list of the next purge of members of the Convention instructions to be sure they are all at the session.
 After Chauvelin leaves, Robespierre observes to his secretary, de Calmet, that he trusts no one—except de Calmet.

-At the League's hiding place, Percy introduces de Calmet as the bravest member of the League.
+At the league's hiding place, Percy introduces de Calmet as the bravest member of the league.
 De Calmet brings the list of names and the news that Marguerite is to be executed at noon the next day.
-“I can save my wife only if I save France,” Percy declares.
+"I can save my wife only if I save France," Percy declares.

 In disguise, Percy comes to Tallien and Cobarrus and shows Tallien the list.
-France is sick of assassination, ready for new leaders.
-Tallien rushes out to rally supporters; Percy tells Cobarrus that she is Tallien's courage.
+France is tired of assassination and is ready for new leaders.
+Tallien rushes out to rally supporters, and Percy tells Cobarrus that she is Tallien's courage.

-Knowing that Robespierre plans to arrest her.
-Percy comes to her in an officer's uniform, and tells her to write a letter.
-In the Assembly, Robespierre begins to denounce his 20 targets.
+Knowing that Robespierre plans to arrest her, Percy comes to her in an officer's uniform and tells her to write a letter.
+In the assembly, Robespierre begins to denounce his 20 targets.
 Cobarrus's note tells Tallien that she has been arrested.
 It rouses him to denounce Robespierre as “the new Cromwell”.
-The Convention responds with cheers.
+The convention responds with cheers.

 Percy appears at the prison to rescue Marguerite, supposedly bearing an order from Robespierre.
 Chauvelin stops them at the gate.
-As crowds descend on the prison crying “Down with Robespierre”, Percy claims Chauvelin as his prisoner.
+As crowds descend on the prison crying "Down with Robespierre!", Percy claims Chauvelin as his prisoner.
 On the way home to England, where he hopes to give Chauvelin a new perspective, Percy asks what slow, lingering torture they might inflict on him.
 Marguerite suggests that Percy teach him to play cricket.